All Episodes

 So you have to apply the Queen Bee syndrome to this as well.

-And I would advise somebody, if if you know Nancy Pelosi, I would advise you to pass on this research from the Max Planck Institute to her.
+And I would advise somebody, if you know Nancy Pelosi, I would advise you to pass on this research from the Max Planck Institute to her because, I mean, if she's inclined, Ms. Pelosi's declined, inclined to dismiss this research.

-All she has to do is keep getting media attention as the nation's most powerful female Democrat leader, because the other woman who thinks she's the Queen Bee, Hillary Clinton, will have something to say about this.
+All she has to do is keep getting media attention as the nation's most powerful female Democrat leader because the other woman who thinks she's the Queen Bee, Hillary Clinton, will have something to say about this.

 It's going to be interesting to watch.

-Uh Pelosi is as far left as you can get and still not be considered a fringe wacko.
+Pelosi is as far left as you can get and still not be considered a fringe wacko.

-She can't stand for that to be the party ID as she seeks the uh presidential nomination, Democratic Party.
+She can't stand for that to be the party ID as she seeks the presidential nomination, Democratic Party.

-She spent the last two or three years trying to fake everybody out into thinking she's a centrist and even conservative on some things.
+She's spent the last two or three years trying to fake everybody out into thinking she's a centrist and even conservative on some things.

 And here's Pelosi.